Are you looking for the ultimate 4 days in Paris itinerary?

 Stop 1: Visit The Champs-Elysees By Bike

 Bike riding is very popular in European cities, and Paris is no exception.
-During your 4 days in Paris itinerary, begin your third day by renting a bike at one of the numerous Velib bike stations.
+During your four days in Paris itinerary, begin your third day by renting a bike at one of the numerous Velib bike stations.

 They are everywhere so you do not have to return your bike to the exact location where you rented it.

-Book Here: Discover the Heart of Paris by Bike
+Book Here: Best of Paris Bike Tour

 Stop 2: Go Up Inside The Arc de Triomphe